Skip to content

 Rare: If you need to apply different calibrations to each device on a per profile basis, please use the response curve ex action.

-Axis gating and processing
+Axis gating and splitting

 • to implement gates on an axis like on aircraft throttles, such as the F16, A10, Airbus throttle or a turboprop aircraft for flight simulation and helicopter collectives, and thrust reverse mapping.